rhobs/handbook/content/Services/RHOBS/design.md

 The user management for who is part of tenant is out of the scope for RHOBS and should be handled outside of RHOBS, ideally with SSO team help.
 On the other hand, the RHOBS team manages RBAC that map certain service account `sub` ID token field to roles against certain tenant with read/write and metric/log/tracing granularity.

 The RHOBS tenancy is label based.
-It means that within Thanos we build features that allows limit, monitor, ingest, read series and isolate for specific labels.
-In our case it's the `tenant_id = <TENANT>`.
+It means that within Thanos we build features that allow limiting, monitoring, ingesting, reading series, and isolating for specific labels.
+In our case it's the `tenant_id = <TENANT>` label.
 The correct `tenant_id` is found on `observatorium-api` level:

 1. Tenant name is encoded either in the header of URL of the tenant Route.
 2. Based on tenant we choose the authentication option.
 In most cases it's OIDC flow targeting Red Hat SSO as the issuer.